StudioCompanion/pairup/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🚀 Feature
+name: 🙏🏼 Request Something
-labels: 'feature'
+labels: 'template: request'
 about: Submit a proposal for a new feature
+title: '[request]: '
 ---

-## 🚀 Feature Proposal

-(A clear and concise description of what the feature is.)
+## A clear and concise description of what the request is

+## Why should this request be included?

+## Please provide an example for how this would work